oysteijo/npy_array/README.md

 # npy_array
-## An ANSI C library for handling numpy arrays
+## An ANSI C library for handling NumPy arrays

-A simple library for reading and writing _Numpy_ arrays in C code.
+A simple library for reading and writing _NumPy_ arrays in C code.
 It is independent of _Python_ both compile time and runtime.

-This tiny C library can read and write _Numpy_ arrays files (`.npy`) into memory and keep it in a C structure.
+This tiny C library can read and write _NumPy_ arrays files (`.npy`) into memory and keep it in a C structure.
 There is no matrix operations available, just reading and writing.
 There is not even methods to set and get elements of the array.